The lead generation cycle for many websites starts with a landing page.

 Successful websites frequently experiment with different layouts, color palettes, headlines, and directional cues using A/B testing.
 This is important because not all experiments promise a high magnitude of returns.

-There are lots of great tools like Googe Optimize that enable you to test your landing pages.
-Unfortunately, Google Optimize is sunsetting soon, but you can use these Google Optimize alternatives to run experiments without code.
+There are lots of great tools that enable you to test your landing pages.
+You can find try these Google Optimize alternatives to run experiments without code.

 9. Optimize Offers & Copy for Your Traffic Sources